· Nas · Technology Â· 12 min read

 Good prompt:

 “The contact form on the /contact page is not sending emails.
-The form uses a Google Sheets webhook.
-Check the form handler in contact.astro and fix the issue.”
+Can you check the form and fix the issue?”

 Even better prompt: